RayJune/indexeddb-crud/README.md

 # indexedDB-CRUD

 indexedDB-CRUD packs obscure indexedDB CRUD methods to a really friendly succinct interface.
-And offer **multi-objectStores CRUD handler**.
+And offer **multi-objectStore CRUD handler**.

 If you want to operate **one or more indexedDB objectStore**, just `DB.open(config, openSuccessCallback)`, and *you'll get a indexedDB-crud handler* when its `openSuccessCallback` finished.